Logotype for Sims Limited

 Outlook and guidance

-• Strong outlook for DDR4 secondary market pricing, with supply-demand imbalance expected to persist beyond 2027.
+• SLS is positioned to benefit from strong DDR4 chip demand and constrained supply, supporting secondary-market pricing, with structural supply-demand imbalance expected to persist beyond 2027.

-• Non-ferrous markets anticipated to remain robust, supported by global electrification and renewable energy trends.
+• Non-ferrous markets anticipated to remain robust, supported by global electrification and renewable energy trends, benefiting trading margins across all regions.

-• Tariffs to continue supporting North American ferrous margins; EAF capacity growth in the US and New Zealand to drive future demand.
+• Tariffs to continue supporting North American ferrous and non-ferrous margins; EAF capacity growth in the US and New Zealand to drive future demand.

 • ANZ ferrous recovery dependent on a reduction in Chinese steel exports, which appears unlikely in the near term.